The Future of Liberty

 George F. Will (20:24):

-and culture that nourishes democracy must be on the one hand, the wonderful ferment of culture we had in the revolutionary era when as historian Gordon Wood has said, what we pioneered was a non-deferential culture in our society.
-We were no longer going to tug our for locks to any other institution or country or class.
-The problem with that is the question in any society, Mitch, isn't whether elites shall rule.
-It's which elites and the challenge of democracy is to get consent to worthy elites.
-It's hard to do when you've decided that to be an elite is to be suspect and a public enemy.
-It's partly the reason we have this confusion that our elites are not very elite.
-That is elite.
-That's an elite automobile.
-That's an elite baseball player that implies extra talent.
-Elite now has come to mean only unearned prominence and unjustified power and influence and again, it's a kind of nihilism.
+Yes.
+It’s now a commonplace to say that politics is downstream from culture, and the culture that nourishes democracy must be, on the one hand, the wonderful ferment of culture we had in the revolutionary era when, as historian Gordon Wood has said, what we pioneered was a non‑deferential culture in our society.
+We were no longer going to tug our forelocks to any other institution or country or class.
+The problem with that is this: the question in any society, Mitch, isn’t whether elites shall rule, it’s which elites.
+And the challenge of democracy is to get consent from worthy elites.
+That’s hard to do when you’ve decided that to be an elite is to be a suspect and a public enemy.
+It’s partly because we have this confusion that our elites are not very elite.
+That is, “elite,” that’s an elite automobile; that’s an elite baseball player, that implies extra talent.
+“Elite” now has come to mean only unearned prominence and unjustified power and influence, and again, it’s a kind of nihilism.

 Mitch Daniels (21:51):